blucardin/SCIE001Math/main.typ

   ]

-  For these to hold, *Left Side = Right Side *, therefore:
+  For these limits to hold, *Left Side* must equal *Right Side*, therefore:

   $
        f(247) & = 0.700 wide f(282)    & = 0.300, \
     247 a + b & = 0.700 wide 282 a + b &  = 0.300 \
   $
+  Subtracting left from right gives:

   $
     35a & = -0.4 \
       a & = -0.01142857143 \
+        \
       b & = 0.700 - 247 a \
       b & = 0.700 - 247 (-0.01142857143) \
       b & = 3.5228571432